fbpx

 What caused the humanitarian crisis in Ukraine?

-Russian forces invaded Ukraine in February 2022, causing mass causalities and widespread destruction of infrastructure.
-Consequently, millions of Ukrainians were forced to flee their homes seeking safety and immediate assistance.
+Russian forces invaded Ukraine in February 2022, causing mass causalities and widespread destruction.
+Millions of Ukrainians were forced to flee their homes seeking safety and immediate assistance.
 The invasion created the largest humanitarian crisis in Europe since World War II, as entire families were unable to meet basic needs including food, medication, and hygiene items.
 Access to safe shelter and cash assistance were critical for those resettling away from their homes.

-As the war enters its third year in February 2024, the UN estimates that 14.6 million people remain vulnerable, and in need of humanitarian relief.
-Emergency and long-term recovery support continue to be vital for Ukrainians as they return home to the frontlines, or build their lives in new, unfamiliar regions throughout the country.
-Repairing damaged homes and shelters; restoring critical gas and water infrastructure; finding stable work, food, and shelter; and safely returning children to school are priorities for many.
+As the war approaches its fourth year, with 2025 just months away, the UN estimates that 14.6 million people remain vulnerable and are in need of humanitarian relief.
+Emergency and long-term recovery support continue to be vital for Ukrainians as they rebuild their lives on the front lines or in new, unfamiliar regions throughout Ukraine.
+Repairing damaged homes; restoring gas and water systems; finding stable work, food, and shelter; and safely returning children to school are priorities for many, especially amid intensifying attacks from Russia that have targeted areas previously considered safe.

-> Substantial repair and reconstruction of community-based shelters, individual households and hosting sites
+> Substantial repair and reconstruction of individual households, schools, and community-based centers

 > Provision of critical nonfood items (NFIs) to collective centers and healthcare facilities, including construction materials, laundry machines, diesel generators to sustain operations of central water and heating systems during blackouts, and coal and firewood for warmth during winter